 Classic corporatism, such as Mussolini's, sought to restructure the capitalist economy so as to speed economic growth-growth of productivity and national power-beyond the capacity of Continental capitalism.
 This meant more state initiative in the public sector and more state direction in the private sector.
 This quest was to be subject to "solidarity" and "social protection."
 That meant "concertation" with the "social partners," subsidies for regions or industries, and social charges.
-Put equivalently, the state took whatever measures it deemed desirable in the name of solidarity and protection, constrained by the need to show efforts to restore growth whenever the economy flagged.
+Put equivalently, the state took whatever measures it deemed desirable

-This system, in which, in principle, the state may intervene at its own discretion without any restraints, poses serious moral hazards.
-Self-interested legislators are apt to use their votes, and agency heads their powers, to award projects in order to win the support of interest groups that can keep them in office.
-For those in office dispensing patronage, it is more convenient to award clients and cronies monopoly power than to award them contracts paid with scarce tax revenue.
-The gain of these "insiders" disadvantages "outsiders," who may be unable to start a business, break into an industry or have a rewarding career-whether or not "protected" with subsidies for medical care, food and heat.
-This is the burden of extreme corporatism: the deprivations for few or many of basic goods like careers, which are not morally compensated by the spoils of the advantaged, few or many.
+In corporatist Europe, a new sort of alliance has emerged. in the name of solidarity and protection, constrained by the need to show efforts to restore growth whenever the The politicians want sovereign bonds rated risk-free in oreconomy flagged. der to be able to borrow at very low interest rates and the banks want sovereign debt to be rated so risk-free that no This system, in which, in principle, the state may intercapital is required against bank holdings of these assets. vene at its own discretion without any restraints, poses This was accomplished through an implicit commitment serious moral hazards.
+Self-interested legislators are apt to to bail out a government in the event that it has serious use their votes, and agency heads their powers, to award difficulty servicing its sovereign debt.
+This alliance may projects in order to win the support of interest groups seem to benefit the insiders, both the politicians and the that can keep them in office.
+For those in office dispensbanks.
+But the implicit bond guarantees impose costs on ing patronage, it is more convenient to award clients and the public.
+The economic system would work better if cronies monopoly power than to award them contracts creditors bore the risk of the state's default and set interest paid with scarce tax revenue.
+The gain of these "insiders" rates correspondingly high.
+That way, the state would no disadvantages "outsiders," who may be unable to start longer have an artificial advantage in debt markets over the private enterprises that borrow-an advantage on top a business, break into an industry or have a rewarding career-whether or not "protected" with subsidies for of the advantage the state derives from its ize and whatmedical care, food and heat.
+This is the burden of extreme ever reputation it can establish.
+And the governments will no longer be subsidized to take the risks caused by corporatism: the deprivations for few or many of basic goods like careers, which are not morally compensated heavy debt levels. by the spoils of the advantaged, few or many.